kubapeter/portfolio/Coursera Courses/Specializations/Programming in Python: A Hands-on Introduction/Python Basics: Selection and Iteration/Week 4/README.md

 XOXOXOXO
 OXOXOXOX
 ```
 >You should make use of a looping structure in combination with a decision structure to achieve this result.
-Also, by default, Python’s print() function will add the newline character at the end of each print() function so to ensure that this newline does not create a long, single column output of the letters, use this syntax for your print() functions, print(‘X’, end=’’).
-Note the use of , end=’’ after the letter to output."
+Also, by default, Python’s `print()7` function will add the newline character at the end of each `print()` function so to ensure that this newline does not create a long, single column output of the letters, use this syntax for your `print()` functions, `print(‘X’, end=’’)`.
+Note the use of , `end=’’` after the letter to output."